marcoparello/CTF-Writeups/NahamCon-CTF-2024/warmups/Twine.md

 ![](../images/twine-part-2.png)

 Since the file is an image, I can reasonably assume that this is an image steganography challenge.
 Steganography is the practice of hiding data in images.
 In a steganography challenge in a CTF, the hidden data is almost always the flag, or something that leads toward progressing deeper into the challenge, ulitimately leading toward the flag.
-In steganographyy challenges, I almost always use the
+In steganography challenges, I almost always use the:

 ```txt
 strings
 ```
-command to see if the flag is hidden in the printable character output of the file.
+command first to see if the flag is hidden in the printable character output of the file.
 So I executed:

 ```txt
 strings twine.jpg